Children raise money for officer injured in Sheffield Lake standoff

 SHEFFIELD VILLAGE, Ohio-- There was a very special lemonade stand in front of Sheffield Village Hall on Friday.

-All the money raised will go to the family of Amherst police officer Eugene Ptacek.
+The funds will go to the family of Amherst police officer Eugene Ptacek.
 The 17-year veteran of the force was wounded in a shootout with a standoff suspect in Sheffield Lake last week.

 Seven-year-old Trista Rowe, her brother Timmy and their friend Natalie Brown decided to help Patrolman Ptacek and his family by having a bake sale and lemonade stand.
 They were even sworn in as honorary police officers.

-Ptacek's family stopped by on Friday to express their appreciation.
+Ptacek's family stopped by to express their appreciation.

 "I was very touched and surprised with the gesture.
 My dad is very thankful.
 I already told him about it and we're very thankful to Natalie, Timmy and Trista," Cassie Ptacek said.
 "We're just so blessed by the community and touched by their support."